-When faced with the decision to invest in new hotel technology, some hoteliers view the choice as either spending money or saving it.
+When faced with the decision to set aside funds for hotel tech investment, some hoteliers view the choice as either spending money or saving it.
 In reality, this is a false choice.
 In much the same way as choosing to not ‘invest’ in putting gas in your car results in saving that gas money.
 Partially true perhaps – until the car runs out of it.
 Then the true implications of that ‘saving money’ decision become evident – and it becomes clear that no money was in fact ‘saved’ at all.
 The cost was inevitable – all you did was delay the spend, not eliminate the need for it.

 The Cost of Waiting

 Hotels need technology to survive and thrive in the modern age.
-Choosing to put off investment in hotel technology does not remove the need to do it – it only delays the hotel and guest benefits that result from implementing the technology.
+Choosing to put off your hotel tech investment does not remove the need to do it – it only delays the hotel and guest benefits that result from implementing the technology.
 Wait long enough to update/upgrade the hotel and guests will choose to stay elsewhere.
 And like the car with no gas, the empty hotel will now require far more effort and investment to get going again than it would have before.
 Calculating the cost of replacing existing technology includes calculating the cost of not replacing it.

 The True Cost of Procrastination on Hotel Technology Includes Many Things: